shadow93/BlitzRocketHell/README.txt

 			arg13 - override for straight goomba damage, leave blank or set to zero to not use arg14 - override for HP factor goomba damage, leave blank or set to zero to not use arg15 - needed for medic limit
+			arg16 - Round time limit.
+Specify a value in seconds to enable.

 			arg19 - various flags, add them up for desired results
 				0x0001: Never change the player model.
 				0x0002: Never change the player class